awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.IAMPolicy.md

 **Note**
 To learn more about IAM policies, see [Authentication and Access Control](UsingWithRDS.IAM.md)\.

-The following example policies allows an IAM user to connect to a DB cluster using IAM database authentication\.
+The following example policy allows an IAM user to connect to a DB cluster using IAM database authentication\.

 ```
  1. {